jacg/liquidata/doc/mdbook/src/intro.md

 ## Equivalence to `map`

-In this form, it just a concise way of mapping multiple functions over a stream of data:
+So far, it just a concise way of mapping multiple functions over a stream of
+data:

 ```python
 {{#include ../../../quickstart_test.py:equivalence_to_multiple_maps}}